karthiksing05/personal-website/content/about.md

   cognitive science<span class="terminal-popup">
         <strong>Cognitive Science:</strong><br>
         The study of thought, learning, and mental organization, which draws on aspects of psychology, linguistics, philosophy, and computer modeling.
-    </span></span>&nbsp;and general artificial intelligence.
+    </span></span>&nbsp;with modern applications of <span class="terminal-hover">
+  artificial intelligence<span class="terminal-popup">
+        <strong>Artificial Intelligence:</strong><br>
+        The theory and development of computer systems able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.
+    </span></span>.
 Specifically, I’m interested in how we can recreate human-like performance by iterating on principles of human-like learning.
     </p>
   </div>
 </div>